 Stress (roughly the opposite of relaxation) is a medical term for a wide range of strong external stimuli, both physiological and psychological, which can cause a physiological response called the general adaptation syndrome, first described in 1936 by Hans Selye in the journal Nature.

 Selye was able to separate the physical effects of stress from other physical symptoms suffered by patients through his research.
 He observed that patients suffered physical effects not caused directly by their disease or by their medical condition.

 Selye described the general adaptation syndrome as having three stages:

 - alarm reaction, where the body detects the external stimulus

-- adaptation, where the body engages defensive countermeasures against
+- adaptation, where the body engages defensive countermeasures against the stressor

 - exhaustion, where the body begins to run out of defenses